gugacavalieri/current-planetary-positions/readme.txt

 **CSS Style Suggestions**

-To center the widget title and the date and time, add this to `style.css`:
+To center the widget title and the date and time, add this to `cpp.css`:

 `.widget_cpp_widget h3, #current-planets #localtime  {
 	text-align:center;